intersymmetric/intersymmetric-backend/README.md

 ## Running the server

-> :warning: The following is tested on Node 16+.
+> :warning: The following is tested to work on Node 16+.

-1. Install dependencies
+### 1. Install dependencies

 `pnpm/npm/yarn install`

-2a.
-Local development server
+### 2. Start the server

+For local testing / prototyping:

 `node seq.js`

-2b.
-Production server
+For production:

 `node seq.js live`